 Age can darken the color of your teeth: As you get older, the outer layer of enamel thins over time, making teeth appear more yellow.
 The best protection against thinning enamel is to ensure proper saliva production, which can wash away food and plaque from teeth, and getting enough fluoride, according to the Mayo Clinic.
 Brush twice a day with a fluoridated toothpaste, drink water treated with fluoride, and see a doctor if you are experiencing dry mouth to help prevent your tooth enamel from thinning.

 The color of your teeth can also be affected by illness.
 Yellowing can occur after suffering a high fever at a young age due to an infection.
 Severe neonatal jaundice is another possible reason for teeth yellowing, according to Outericka.

 Falls or sports injuries in young children can disturb the formation of tooth enamel when kids' permanent teeth are still developing, and can result in a grayish appearance.
 Similar injuries that damage the nerves or chip teeth in adults may also lead to a discoloration of permanent teeth.
 In addition, people who grind their teeth excessively, often while sleeping, may slowly remove the outer layer of tooth enamel exposing the yellowish dentin beneath it.

 Prevention & treatment

-Additional reporting by Joseph Castro, Live Science Contributor.
+Additional reporting by Cari Nierenberg and Joseph Castro, Live Science contributors.